 The youngest boy, Corby, giggled.
 “Named for you.”

-Caitlin grinned thinking her Dad would be annoyed at having a dog named after him so she explained.
+Caitlin grinned, thinking her Dad would be annoyed at having a dog named after him.
+Tactfully, she explained.
 “We were trying to think of a name other than Goldie.”

-The oldest boy, Denver, who was called Deni, quickly added.
-“Corby named him Goldie since he’s a Golden Retriever but Goldie’s a girl’s name.
-But Jazzy’s male.”
+Then the oldest boy, Denver, who was called Deni, quickly added.
+“Corby named him Goldie since he’s a Golden Retriever, but Goldie’s a girl’s name.
+And Jazzy’s male.”
 Deni looked down to the ground embarrassed by his brother’s mistake.

-Jas had stooped over to pet Jazzy and then stood up beaming smiles at each of the kids.
+Jas had stooped over to pet Jazzy and then stood up, proudly beaming smiles at each of the kids.
 “Jazzy is a great name.”

-Junia smiled and patted the top of Corby’s head.
+Junia smiled at the youngest brother and patted the top of his head.
 “Goldie’s a good name too.
 Think I’ll save that name for my next puppy male or female.”
-Junia stood back and raised her hands in praise.
-“My goodness, you all look sharp today with new clothes…jeans…t-shirts and tennis shoes…Caitlin told me about how you all had great fun shopping at the mall…going to the movies.”
+Then Junia stood back, looking at the three boys as if making a photo of the moment and clasped her hands together in praise.
+“My goodness, you all look sharp today with new clothes–jeans, t-shirts and tennis shoes–Caitlin told me how you all had great fun shopping at the mall…going to the movies.”

-They completed introductions as practiced and then Caitlin motioned for everyone to go inside.
-“Let’s get lunch ready for out on the picnic table…boys you can show Grand Jas the tent you’ve been working on.”
+After completing introductions as practiced Caitlin motioned for everyone to go inside.
+“Let’s get lunch ready for out on the picnic table.
+Boys you can show Grand Jas the tent you’ve been working on.”

 Jas had fun playing inspector of tents, giving kudos to all.
-Then chuckled with delight watching his new namesake fetch a plastic baseball bat, bring it to Benjie and then repeatedly retrieve the ball after it was hit, bringing it back to the pitcher.
-The ball had a string attached making this trick easier for Jazzy.
+Then he chuckled with delight watching his new namesake play ball with the kids.
+Jazzy brought the plastic bat to Benjie and then retrieved the plastic baseball after it was hit, bringing the ball back to the pitcher.
 Rusty, the older dog in the family, who slept most of the time, joined in the fun too by barking each time one of the boys hit the ball.

 Soon everyone settled down around the picnic table for Hoagie sandwiches, chips and Brownies.
-After Jas prayed, while the boys built their own sandwiches, he wanted to encourage them on their tent practice.
-“Guys, I think you’re ready to go on a real camping trip…what do you think?”
+Jas prayed and then while the boys built their own sandwiches he encouraged them on their tent practice.
+“Guys, I think you’re ready to go on a real camping trip–what do you think?”

 Denver was first to agree along with the others.
 They expressed their excitement with all sorts of questions, when, where and can we…?

 Jas chuckled, glad for their enthusiasm.
-“We’ll need to check with Ryan…see if he can get off work…maybe check the weather…but you know real outdoorsman go camping any weather…in fact…we’ll read about it in the Bible sometime, but tents used to be homes for people.
+“We’ll need to check with Ryan…see if he can get off work…maybe check the weather…but you know real outdoorsmen go camping any weather.
+In fact we’ll read about it in the Bible sometime, but tents used to be homes for people.
 Abraham, who was a friend of God, dwelt in tents.
-Actually, even the very first house of God here on earth was a glorified tent, called the Tabernacle.
+Actually, even the very first house of God here on earth was a glorified tent called the Tabernacle.
 We can read about it later if you want to.”

-Caitlin, Jas and Jun glanced at each other with smiles of joy when they observed the boys’ interest peak and Jas added, “Yes, God’s Spirit was there.”
+Caitlin, Jas and Jun smiled at each other in an unspoken agreement of joy as they observed the boys’ interest in God.

-Then they noticed a noise from the garage, it was the garage door opening and just as Caitlin got up to check, to her surprise, out came Ryan.
+Suddenly, everyone noticed a noise from the garage.
+It was the garage door opening and just as Caitlin got up to check, to her surprise, Ryan came outside the patio door.
 “You’re home early…everything okay?”